 Work placement, internships or practicums

-This unit involves work integrated learning (WIL): Placement .
-Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL policy and WIL procedure, and the Assessment policy, and Assessment procedure.
-For teaching degrees, students need to ensure they have their WWVP or for NSW, their Working with Children, COVID vaccination status and evidence of PSTR uploaded to InPlace.
+This unit involves work integrated learning: Placement or Internship.
+Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL Policy and WIL Procedure, and the Assessment Policy and Assessment Procedure.

 This unit involves professional practicum and therefore, additional student responsibilities are required in addition to those described in section 6.
 Workplace learning requires strict adherence to professional practice principles and ethics.
 School student and staff confidentiality must always be maintained (refer policies on ATES - Professional Experience Handbook, ACT ED Teachers' Code of Professional Practice (or equivalent) and Student Conduct Rules), including for assessment items such as reports or essays.
 This applies to staff and patrons of any outside agency where an internship or other WIL activity is taking place.
 The professional nature of this unit also requires 100% participation at all learning activities (lectures, workshops, tutorial, practicals etc. as scheduled – see section 3) for the successful completion of this unit (also see section 6c).
 If attendance requirements cannot be satisfied (e.g., timetable clash), it is recommended that you contact the Academic Programs Team to discuss re-scheduling this unit.

-A successful professional placement is a requisite for a pass in this unit.
+A successful professional placement is a requirement for passing this unit.

-This unit involves research-led education and work-integrated learning.
-Workshops aim to support students in applying theoretical foundations of education to the practicalities of workin in schools.
+Research Led Education: This unit involves research-led education and work-integrated learning.
+Workshops aim to support students in applying theoretical foundations of education to the practicalities of working in schools.
 The unit is delivered by active researchers who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.